samrocksc/radjokes/resume.md

-Sam Clark - Resume
+# Sam Clark - Resume
 -----------------
 Portland, OR

+Do you think my resume sucks and have worked with me?
+[Submit a PR]()

 Summary
 -----

-I am an avid fan of taking everything I do seriously.
-I am a firm believer that companies should hire managers, not employees.
-Leadership is key, and I will always strive to put myself into a leadership position.
+Dedicated to the fine arts of artisinal SQL.

 Professional Experience
 -----------